Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 9

 Wednesday 23 August 2017 â Back Numbers Reef to Kelso Reef

 It got quite rolly during the night as the wind did not decrease.
 However, at 0130 it started to ease as the wind dropped to 12 and then 10 knots and the tide went down (low 0424).
-By 0700 it was much calmer.
+By 0700 it is much calmer.
 There is another fishing charter boat near us now, it came in around midnight it seems.

 We get up at 0710 and have breakfast.
 It is another glorious day.
 We watch the fishers go off in the tinnies, one per boat, how boring a day that would be.
 After breakfast we leave at 0820.
 Once again we have to motor sail as the wind is so light, 8 to 10 knots at the most.
 We do about 4.5 to 4.9 knots.